Trip7274/Bayt_API/README.md

 You can find the proper format and documentation in each script's head.

 ## Installation and usage
-Bayt is still in a very early stage, thus the compiled binaries are unavailable.
+Bayt is still in an early stage, thus the compiled binaries are unavailable.
 You're free to compile the source code and test it out, though!

 If you'd like to tinker with it, compilation should be quite simple.
-Make sure to [grab the .NET SDK 9.0 beforehand](https://learn.microsoft.com/en-us/dotnet/core/install/linux)!
+But make sure to [grab the .NET SDK 9.0 beforehand](https://learn.microsoft.com/en-us/dotnet/core/install/linux)!

 1. Retrieve the latest branch using `git clone https://github.com/Trip7274/Bayt_API.git`
 2. Switch to the appropriate directory using `cd Bayt_API/Bayt_API/`